irshadbhat/litcm/README.md

     python lang_idf_tran.py -f inputfile -t 'tel tam hin' -o[optional] T

-    Second (-t) and Third (-o) arguments are optional.
+Second argument (-t) is optional and is a subset of {hin, ban, guj, tam, mal, kan, tel, eng}.

 Pass second agrument if there is a prior knowledge that only certain languages are present in the text.
-The languages passed should be from the set of given eight languages i.e., {hin, ban, guj, tam, mal, kan, tel, eng}, enclosed in quotes and each language seperated by a space.
-Set the third argument to T to include transliteration of Indic words to their native scripts.
+The languages passed should be from the given set of eight languages, enclosed in quotes and each language seperated by a space as shown.

+Third (-o) arguments is also optional.
+Set the third argument to T to include transliteration of Indic words to their native scripts as well.

 ## Contact: